 Was the driver distracted in some way?
 The most common form of distracted driving in Texas bus accidents is cell phone use while driving.
 Federal Motor Carrier Safety Administration regulations also determine when a driver may and may not use their cell phone while they are behind the wheel.

 Was the driver under the influence of something?
 This doesn’t have to necessarily be what we all think of when we hear about driving under the influence.
-It could be alcohol, but it could also be prescription or even over-the-counter medications taken as prescribed.
+It could be alcohol, but it could also be a prescription or even over-the-counter medications taken as prescribed.
 Drivers with a CDL have a higher standard of professionalism.
 As such, their blood alcohol content may be no higher than .04%, which is approximately half of the level for drivers with a license to drive a passenger vehicle.

 Another consideration is the entity that owns the bus.
 Was the bus properly maintained?
-Even if the bus has the proper maintenance log, were the repairs made with defective parts?
+Even if the bus has the proper maintenance log, where the repairs made with defective parts?
 If defective parts were used, the entity and even the company contracted to perform the maintenance may not have known that the part or parts used were faulty.

 An additional consideration is the other driver or drivers involved.
 They may have some liability for the accident.
 Like other car accidents, Texas uses comparative negligence when determining liability in bus accidents.
 If someone is found to be 51% or more liable for the accident, that individual is not entitled to financial compensation.